cardboardcode/cardboardcode.github.io/_posts/2024-04-05-how_to_create_a_concept_brief.md

 3\. `DESCRIPTION`

+This refers to a story that gives more in-depth details about the character and how he/she came to be.

 4\. `PHYSICAL TRAITS`

+This can include at least 5 physical features that describe what the character should roughly look like.

 5\. `ART STYLE`

+This refers to the visuals your character may be based off.

 6\. `THEME`

+This refers to the specific game universe your character may reside in.

 7\. `OCCUPATION/WHAT`

+This can include at least 5 occupational features that make your character unique and interesting.

 8\. `IDEAS`

+This can include at least 5 general ideas that make your character unique and interesting.

 9\. `FOCAL POINT(S)`

+This should include only one thing which you would like to direct viewers' attention to on your character.

 10\. `TARGET GAME/STUDIO`

+This should include at least 2 artpieces from the game/film you feel your character should be based off from.

 11\. `LOCATION`

+This should include at least 3 possible locations your character may be living or operating in.

 12\. `CONTEXT`

+This should include at least 1 art piece showing how the character is doing or what is happening around him/her.

 13\. `ART DIRECTION`

+This should include at least 3 art pieces establishing the visual standards of the character.

 14\. `STATE OF THE WORLD`

+This includes only real-life photo references used for specific concepts/ideas/objects of the character you have in mind.

 ## **Places To Source For References**